-The Rectangle Sketch entity tool provides the ability to sketch a Corner Rectangle, Center Rectangle, 3 Point Corner Rectangle and a 3 Point Center Rectangle.
+The Rectangle Sketch entity it tool provides the ability to sketch a Corner Rectangle, Center Rectangle, 3 Point Corner Rectangle, and a 3 Point Center Rectangle.
 The Parallelogram Sketch entity provides the ability to sketch a Parallelogram.

 The Rectangle and Parallelogram Sketch entity uses the Consolidated Rectangle PropertyManager.
-The Rectangle PropertyManager provides the following selections:

 - Rectangle Type.
-The Rectangle Type box provides five selections. - Corner Rectangle.
+The rectangle type options are: - Corner Rectangle.
 Sketch a standard rectangle at a corner point.
 Click to place the first corner of the rectangle, drag, and release when the rectangle is the correct size and shape. - Center Rectangle.
 Sketch a rectangle at a center point.
 Click to define the center.
 Drag to sketch the rectangle with centerlines.
 Release to set the four edges. - 3 Point Corner Rectangle.
 Sketch a rectangle at a selected angle.
 Click to define the first corner.
-Drag, rotate, and then release to set the length and angle of the
+Drag, rotate, and then release to set the length and angle of the first edge.
+Click and drag to sketch the other three edges.
+Release to set the four edges.